tonyfinn/Sparrow/README.md

   for now all data stored in it is temporary.

 ###Support
-Currently, it works on Chrome, and theoretically works on Safari though I have not tested that yet.
+Currently, it works on Chrome, the Android browser and Opera, and theoretically works on Safari though I have not tested that yet.
 It works on Firefox 4+ when served from a web server, as Firefox does not persist localStorage when the page is opened on a file:// url due to sandboxing concerns.
 It does not work on IE, any